gauravbhand1611/oms-documentation/everything/guidelines/documentation-guideline.md

 ### 4.1.
 Alt Text

 * Provide descriptive alt text for images.
-* Ensure all media is accessible to screen readers.
+* All media should be accessible to readers.

 ## 5. Review and Maintenance

 ### 5.1.
 Regular Updates

-* Review and update documentation regularly to ensure accuracy.
+* Review and update documentation regularly to maintain accuracy.

 ### 5.2.
 Feedback